Overlay-Networks/challenge-task/README.md

 - The application accesses a smart contract on the ethereum Test Network Ropsten(Revival).
 The contract written in solidity is to be found in the `Ethereum` folder.
   - The contract saves the sender's address, the receipients address (optional), the message to be saved and the timestamp of the block where the message is saved.
   - It is only possible to save one message per identifier, such that nobody can overwrite a message that has been saved. -
-  - The MessageRegistry can be found under the following address: ´0xCDC2c9b31A414F8b7cd719C250ea6c650f18eb22´
+  - The MessageRegistry can be found under the following address: `0xCDC2c9b31A414F8b7cd719C250ea6c650f18eb22`
   - The smart contract was wrapped with the Web3j wrapper.
-The wrapped contract can be found under ´com.uzh.csg.overlaynetworks.wrappers´.
-The MessageRegistry.java is used to access the contract.
+The wrapped contract can be found under `com.uzh.csg.overlaynetworks.wrappers`.
+The `MessageRegistry.java` is used to access the contract on the blockchain and provides access to its functions.
 Do not change the automatically generated code.

 ## API Documentation
 - You can find the Swagger REST documentation on http://localhost:8080/swagger-ui.html